nicolaskruchten/nicolaskruchten.github.io/_posts/2018-02-04-seriation.md

 Here we meet our first seriation algorithm: [Optimal Leaf Ordering][olo].
 This algorithm starts with the output of an agglomerative clustering algorithm and produces a unique ordering, one that flips the various branches of the dendrogram around so as to minimize the sum of dissimilarities between adjacent leaves.
 Here is the result of applying Optimal Leaf Ordering to the same clustering result as the heatmap above:

 ![](http://nicolas.kruchten.com/seriation/clustered_olo.png)
-Agglomerative clustering with Optimal Leaf Ordering
+<br />Agglomerative clustering with Optimal Leaf Ordering

 The effect is quite dramatic: much of the jagginess of the original clustered heatmap is gone, and the perceptive reader is likely able to guess what the underlying pattern of the dataset is.
 That said, it’s not exactly crystal clear yet.